Quantum Theory and Atomic Structure | General Chemistry 1

 And not:

-Excited state: a state with higher energy than the ground state.
-Electrons are promoted from the ground state to an excited state by electromagnetic radiation of intensity hν.
-The first excited state corresponds to the promotion of the highest energy electron from the ground state to the next available orbital
+An excited state is any state of an atom in which electrons have absorbed energy and are therefore at higher energy levels than in the ground state.
+This absorption of energy typically occurs through the absorption of electromagnetic radiation of a specific frequency (hν).
+The first excited state corresponds to the promotion of the highest energy electron from the ground state to the next available orbital.

 First excited state of the lithium atom: